Net-Zero Hero: Amy Stansbury

 Photo of Net-Zero Hero Amy Stansbury

 I'm a 26-year-old local government nerd.
 With my job, I see the immense impact that City Hall has on each and every one of us living in Austin.
-I see the effect that it has on our environment, our transportation infrastructure, our parks, and our energy, our water.
+I see the effect that it has on our environment, our transportation infrastructure, our parks, our energy, and our water.
 I also see how few people actually participate in making these big decisions, and worse yet, how few people even know that they're being made at all.

-That is why I love working at the Austin EcoNetwork.
+That is why I love working at the Austin Common.
 I get to spend my days connecting people to their local government, teaching them how to get involved, and inspiring them to take action.
 Austin is an amazing place to live.
 In this city, we have a real opportunity to lead on many of the biggest environmental challenges facing the world today.
 We can be an example and an incubator for new and innovative ideas that can be shared with cities far and wide, but only if we all get involved and know what's going on in our local community.
-That's what I get to do every day at the Austin EcoNetwork.
+That's what I get to do every day at the Austin Common.

-how did you do it?
+How did you do it?

-At the Austin EcoNetwork, I educate and inform Austinites about local environmental issues that matter to them.
-I do this by writing blogs, publishing our weekly EcoNews email newsletter, and producing videos and podcasts.
+At the Austin Common, I educate and inform Austinites about local environmental issues that matter to them.
+I do this by writing blogs, publishing our weekly email newsletter, and producing videos and podcasts.
 I also cohost a weekly environmental talk radio show on KOOP 91.7 FM called Shades of Green.

 The idea behind all of this is to take the big issues of the day and make them as easy for people to understand as possible.
 I like to think of myself as a translator, demystifying the jargon-y language favored by politicians and scientists and sharing the information in a way that everyone can understand and appreciate.